LEEYJ1021/opssat-ad-detection-causal/README.md

 *How to read the statistics.*
 - Each feature is tested with a rank test on its **own natural statistic** (|*d*| for `level`; log-variance ratio for `diff`/`diff²`).
 Each test answers, feature by feature, "is this feature's onset effect distinguishable from placebo?"
 The p-values are distinguishability measures; the common-scale, cluster-robust comparison is in §11.3 (Table R2).
 - `level` p_bonf is reported as 1.000 in all five channels.
 This is the Bonferroni cap (raw p × 15 ≥ 1, i.e. raw p ≳ 0.067), not an estimate of equality.
-The correct reading is **no detectable excess over placebo**; no equivalence test was run. §11.2/§11.5 report that this null is not uniform: one channel (CADC0873) reverses significantly under a two-sided test.
+The correct reading is **no detectable excess over placebo**; no equivalence test was run. §11.2/§11.5 report that this null is not uniform: one channel (CADC0873) shows a within-channel reversal under a two-sided segment-cluster test, while the pooled reversal is not robust to channel-level resampling (Table R7b, §11.3).

 *Result.* Within OPS-SAT-AD: `level` shows no detectable excess over placebo in **all 5 channels**; `diff`/`diff²` are significant in **all 5 channels**, all with p_bonf < 2×10⁻⁴ (Table 3, Fig. 3a). `diff`/`diff²` strength is markedly higher in the three `float_noise_suspect` magnetometer channels (0.78–0.89 significant-segment fraction) than in the two `quantized` photodiode channels (0.12–0.42); channel type and sensor family are aliased in this dataset (and, per §11.2, with detector-selection retention).

 > **Independent verification (§11.2).** A from-scratch replica of the entire canonical-onset extraction, effect computation, and placebo-pool assembly pipeline was built directly from raw segment time series (not from the saved intermediate CSVs) and checked row-for-row against the saved analysis dataset used to produce Table 3: **4,996/4,996 rows match, with a maximum relative error of 1.8×10⁻¹⁵ across `level`/`diff`/`diff²`.** The replica's own Mann–Whitney re-test of Table 3 reproduces the same channel×feature significance pattern (Table R1).
 This rules out a class of end-to-end pipeline bugs (mismatched onset indices, feature-definition drift between the extraction and the test scripts, silent placebo-pool corruption) as an explanation for any result in this section.

 **Interpretive consequence (OPS-SAT-AD-scoped).** Within OPS-SAT-AD, the `level` signal that looked significant within-segment (§3.1) is consistent with anomaly-non-specific channel drift, while the `diff`/`diff²` variance surge is not reproduced in the placebo pool.
-This reading is conditional on the BOCPD onset estimator and on OPS-SAT-AD's instrument physics; § External Validation reports the cross-dataset version, and §11.5 reports a sensitivity check on the `level` statistic itself that narrows, but does not close, the CADC0873 reversal.
+This reading is conditional on the BOCPD onset estimator and on OPS-SAT-AD's instrument physics; § External Validation reports the cross-dataset version, and §11.5 reports a sensitivity check on the `level` statistic itself that narrows, but does not close, the CADC0873 within-channel reversal.

 **Structural working model (Fig. 4a, "Path A"; descriptive, OPS-SAT-AD-scoped)**: